 "I'm a Guatemalan woman, born into a family where respect for the environment and for our country's culture have always been a part of our daily life.
 The story of why I'm here and do what I do is really the story of my whole family, beginning with my parents.

 "My father was always passionate about growing cotton.
 No matter how small the harvest, no matter how bad the weather, he never wanted to raise coffee or corn or anything else.
 He was an agronomy engineer and was enthusiastic about cotton and with preserving the cultivation of a crop that originated with the Maya culture.

 "Cotton used to be abundant in Guatemala but it's been slowly disappearing over the years.
 Today, our 17 acres of cotton fields are the only ones left in the country.
 We are the only cotton farm in Guatemala.

 "All our creations are 100% ecological, 100% natural undyed cotton that reveals the natural shades of the fiber.
-People are sometimes surprised to learn that we use no dying process at all, but it's true.
+People are surprised to learn that we use no dying process at all, but it's true.
 What's more, the color becomes more intense when the garment is washed.

 "All our crop is destined for our own designs except for a small portion that we donate to the Ixchel Museum in Guatemala City.
 This museum works to preserve Guatemala's native textiles and clothing, a cause we strongly identify with.
 Also, my mother collaborated with this museum for many, many years because she had the soul of an artist and loved our country's textiles.
 She helped the weavers and it was there that she learned to work with them and teach them quality, design, etc. The teaching went both ways, as she'd tell me how much she learned from the artisans.